 In the New Testament, all sexual activity between people outside of a legitimate marriage relationship is designated as “fornication.”
 The Greek word porneia is a generic term, and it includes sexual intercourse between single people, or married people with other partners (Danker et al. 2000, 854).
 Porneia also embraces such actions as homosexuality, promiscuity, paedophilia, and prostitution; in a word, “any kind of illegitimate sexual intercourse” (Reisser 1971, 497).

 The inspired Paul clearly taught that to avoid “fornications” each man could have his own wife, and each woman could have her own husband (1 Corinthians 7:2).
 If one cannot control his (or her) desire for sexual fulfillment, there is a solution, and it is marriage, not promiscuous indulgence (7:9).

-In Corinth, sexual license was the order of the day, yet the apostle, bucking the “culture” of that environment, warned: “The body is not for fornication”(6:13).
+In Corinth, permissive sexual behavior was the order of the day.
+But the apostle, bucking the “culture” of that environment, warned: “The body is not for fornication”(6:13).
 When an unmarried couple engages in fornication, the bed is “defiled” and God will judge this immoral activity (Hebrews 13:4; cf. 1 Thessalonians 4:3-7).
 Jesus Christ uncompromisingly taught that fornication degrades and condemns a person (Matthew 15:19-20).